metaforx/djangocms-rest/docs/how-to/01-use-multi-site.rst

 In this short guide, we will show you how to use the multi-site functionality in your frontend app.

 We will use ``vue.js``  to fetch data from a single django CMS instance with multiple sites.
-This implemenation guide can easily be adapted to other frontend frameworks.
+This implementation guide can easily be adapted to other frontend frameworks.

 .. warning::